paradigmxyz/reth/README.md

 # What is this?

-Reth is a new Apache/MIT-licensed full node implementation of Ethereum focused on contributor friendliness, modularity, and performance.
+Reth is a new Apache/MIT-licensed full node implementation of Ethereum focused on contributor friendliness, modularity, and performance - built by [Paradigm](https://paradigm.xyz/) and the community.

 An Ethereum node is a piece of software that connects to the Ethereum network and allows users to send and receive transactions, as well as access and interact with the Ethereum blockchain.
 The Ethereum network is decentralized, which means that it relies on a network of nodes to validate and process transactions, rather than a central authority.